ENERGY SLAVE TOKEN

 SUMMARY

-ENERGY SLAVE TOKEN [HUMAN LABOR TO FOSSIL FUEL CONVERSION UNITS]
+ENERGY SLAVE TOKENS [HUMAN LABOR TO FOSSIL FUEL CONVERSION UNITS]

 In 1940, R. Buckminster Fuller introduced the term “energy slave” to describe the energy required to power the modern lifestyle.
 The concept “energy slave” refers to the technological or mechanical energy equivalent to the physical working capacity of a human adult.
 The energy requirements for any lifestyle can be calculated as a number of “energy slaves” equivalent to the number of human labourers which otherwise would be needed to produce the same amount of energy.
 In 2013, it has been estimated that the average European employs the equivalent of 400-500 “energy slaves” 24 hours a day.